-But why do these misconceptions persist?
-The truth is, every one of us exists on a continuum of mental health/unhealth, just as we exist on a continuum of physical health/unhealth.
-Some of us are healthy, some of us are not.
-Just as with physical ailments, mental ailments do not discriminate based on age, religion, ethnicity, gender, education level or socioeconomic status.
-Approximately 1 in 5 adults in the U.S. (46.6 million) experiences mental illness in a given year (National Institute for Mental Health, 2019).
+Mental ailments do not discriminate based on age, religion, ethnicity, gender, education level, or socioeconomic status.
+According to the National Institute for Mental Health, approximately 1 in 5 adults in the U.S. (46.6 million) experiences mental illness in a given year.
 Depression and anxiety are among the most common.

 Those who struggle do not always appear to be struggling.
 They may look like successful doctors, teachers, attorneys, and professors.
 Or perhaps the compassionate pastor, the generous teacher, or the dedicated stay at home mom.
 It’s the therapist, the newly retired businessman, the farm hand, the daycare provider, and the mechanic.

 In fact, most of us will experience episodes of mental unhealth at one or many points throughout our lives (yes, even you).
 It’s part of the human condition.